- Official Name: Philadelphia, PA

 Servant Life is committed to providing a quality mission experience at the lowest possible price.
 Our goal is not to entertain, but rather to bring the teachings of Scripture to life.

-The cost of the mission experience includes in-country costs, such as:
+The cost of the mission experience includes costs such as:

 • Pre-Trip Training Manual